Wild Forest Token (WF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wild Forest Token Historical Price

-According to the latest data gathered on Wild Forest Token live price page, the current price of Wild Forest Token is 0.0035507USD.
-The circulating supply of Wild Forest Token(WF) is 55.77M WF , giving it a market capitalization of $198.05K.
+According to the latest data gathered on Wild Forest Token live price page, the current price of Wild Forest Token is 0.00399052USD.
+The circulating supply of Wild Forest Token(WF) is 55.77M WF , giving it a market capitalization of $221.97K.

 The Wild Forest Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.